Last updated on December 2, 2025

 Dress code: Like at The Ampersand, the dress code is relaxed, but it’s a stylish hotel so smart-casual dress is recommended.

-Price: £70 for adults (or £85 champagne); £50 for children under 12.
+Price: £95 for adults (glass of champagne included!); £65 for children under 12.

 6. B Bakery Bus

 For another family option, the B Bakery Bus is brilliant fun.
-Starting at Victoria or Trafalgar Square, the bus takes you on a tour of some the major sights while you enjoy your tea and cakes in the specially adapted booths.
+Starting at Victoria or Trafalgar Square, the bus takes you on a tour of some of the major sights while you enjoy your tea and cakes in the specially adapted booths.
 It’s a good one for pleasing teenagers, or for your first visit to London.
 The price varies depending on whether you sit on the top or lower deck.

 Dress code: None

-Price: £45-50 for adults; £35-40 for children
+Price: £45 for adults; £40 for children

 7. Ting at the Shangri-La at The Shard